nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

    If you have to enter more than four passwords, something has probably gone wrong.
 You may have entered the wrong temporary password at one of the first two prompts, your new password may not satisfy our password criteria, or you may have mistyped your new password when confirming it.
 Alternatively, you may have accidentally pressed `Enter` or `Ctrl-C` at the wrong time.
 If any of these situations has happened, you should exit the session and log in again.

 8. You are now ready to move on to setting up two-factor authentication.

-### NeSI password policy

-The NeSI password policy is as follows:
-  * Your password must be at least 12 characters long
-  * Your password must contain one or more characters from at least two of the following classes:
-    * upper case letters
-    * lower case letters
-    * numbers
-    * allowed special characters

----

 ## Setting up two-factor authentication